beyond-all-reason/teiserver/documents/spring/matchmaking.md

 ### Other features to consider
 - ZK and FAF have the ability to let you know you'd instant match with someone in a queue.
 Sort of like a passive search with the ability to make it active and resolve instantly.
 I think this is a feature that should be added after the main MM situation is sorted as it will be easier to write once the MM system is stabilised.
+- Jazzcash: suggestion: 1v1 challenge queue mode. people opt-in to the queue and players at the top of the queue 1v1. losing player goes back to bottom of queue and the next player in the queue plays next. could have a superfluous "winstreak" counter for everybody